 HITSA / HITSB White Paper - DRAFT

-The challenges faced by IT and BME (biomedical engineering) experts to effectively detect, investigate, and mitigate medical errors and adverse events in which medical device and HIT component-behavior contributes, hampers many investigations, even those in which medical device failures are not a root cause.
+The challenges faced by IT, BME (biomedical engineering), clinician, and cybersecurity experts to effectively detect, investigate, and mitigate medical errors and adverse events in which medical device and HIT component-behavior contributes, hampers many investigations, even those in which medical device failures are not a root cause.
 Could the FDA help?
 The FDA manages medical device safety on a per-manufacturer or per-device basis.
 They don’t appear to have a process to investigate adverse events and perform a root cause analyses at a system-level of vendors, medical devices, non-medical HIT equipment, installation options, and clinical usage.
 And most importantly, work with all of these regulated and non-regulated parties to mitigate future risks as technologies and practices change.